 Coffee has a taste that is only sampled in this land.
 Here, brown sugar and cinnamon (and in some cases also an orange rind) are added to make the typical café de olla, which is served in clay pots.
 These little pots or jarritos are ideal for keeping the liquid hot, because of their narrow mouths and big bellies.

 A jarrito can also be embraced by the hands to warm them.
 Perfect for cold nights or early mornings.
 The walls of old Mexican kitchens (especially those in Puebla) are covered with these little clay pots in which coffee is served.

 It is a Mexican custom (especially in the countryside) to drink a sweetened coffee.
-For the peasant, it is a wake-up beverage which connects him to the sunrise.
-Often it is accompanied by a concha or an oreja (those traditional sugar breads that we Mexicans so enjoy) before going out to work the fields.
+For the peasant, it is a wake-up beverage that connects him to the sunrise.
+Often it is accompanied by a concha or an oreja (those traditional sugar bread that we Mexicans so enjoy) before going out to work the fields.

 The beverage is manually prepared in a clay pot.
 Once the water boils, the ground coffee is added and left to sit before it is strained, preferably with a piece of cloth.
 At mid-morning, a plentiful and delicious brunch follows.